Section 172 Statement - The Financial Times Limited

 The directors continue to ensure that the brand values, which are reflective of the Company’s desire to maintain a reputation for high standards of business conduct, are applied throughout the Company.
 They are:

-• Subscriber focus : we have an unmatched understanding of our subscribers and channel our resources to meet their needs;
+- Subscriber focus: we have an unmatched understanding of our subscribers and audiences and channel our resources to meet their needs;

 The Company is not required to adopt a UK Corporate Governance code, however we continue to strive for best practice and believe that our approach is broadly aligned with the Wates Corporate Governance Principles.